saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/shortest-path.md

 }
 ```

-1. **Graph Representation**: The graph is represented as an adjacency list where each node has a list of edges.
+- The graph is represented as an adjacency list where each node has a list of edges.
 Each edge has a target node and a cost.
-2. **State Struct**: The `State` struct keeps track of the current position and the cost to reach that position.
+- The `State` struct keeps track of the current position and the cost to reach that position.
+It implements `Ord` and `PartialOrd` to enable the binary heap to function as a min-heap.
-3. **Priority Queue**: A binary heap is used as a priority queue to always expand the least costly node first.
+- A `BinaryHeap` is used as a priority queue to always expand the least costly node first.
-4. **Dijkstra's Algorithm**: The algorithm initializes the distance to the start node as 0 and all other distances as infinity.
-It then iteratively explores the graph, updating the shortest path to each node.
+- The `dijkstra` function initializes the distance to the start node as 0 and all other distances as `usize::MAX` (infinity).
+- The algorithm iteratively explores the graph, updating the shortest path to each node using edge relaxation.
+- The `main` function creates a sample graph, runs Dijkstra's algorithm from node 0, and prints the shortest distances to all other nodes.